Ichneutica disjungens: Description

 Walker described the male of the species as follows:

 Male.
 Cinereous, with a slight testaceous tinge, paler beneath.
 Fore wings with the discal part brownish fawn-colour; lines black, undulating, irregular; submarginal line whitish, diffuse; veins mostly whitish; orbicular and reniform marks with whitish and black borders; the former large, nearly round; the latter oblong-subquadrate; exterior border dark cinereous.
 Hind wings pale cinereous; band and exterior border darker, under side with a blackish interior streak, connected with the blackish lunule.
 Length of the body 6 lines; of the wings 14 lines.

 I. disjungens is a distinctive and as such is unlikely to be confused with other species.
 The wingspan of the male of the species is between 34 and 38 mm, and for the female is between 35 and 39 mm.

 Distribution

 This species is endemic to New Zealand.
 In the North Island, this species has only been found in the central volcanic plateau including the Tongariro National Park.
 In the South Island it is widespread.
 It is found in the eastern parts of the South Island as well as south western parts of that island including Fiordland.

 Habitat

 This species inhabits tussock grasslands found in the alpine and subalpine zones.

 Behaviour

-This species is on the wing between October and March.
+Adults are on the wing between October and March.
 I. disjungens is regarded as a faster flying species and stays active despite increased wind velocities.
-The adults of this species are attracted to light.
+The adults of this species are attracted to light and have been collected via a mercury vapour light trap.